Nevenall/ghosting-the-edge/03 Gearing Up.md

 ## Gear Catalog

 ::: quote left Can-a-Bass.
 Dis Fixer
-You want to make it the Dis do ya?
-Well so does every other meatsack and we both know surviving here takes a gritty mash of guts and gear.
-If you've got the guts, then I've got the gear for you boy'o.
+You want to make it in the Dis do ya?
+Well so does every other meatsack!
+Let me tell ya!
+Surviving here takes a gritty mash of guts and gear and if you've got the guts, then I've got the gear for you boy'o.
 I've got yer Maglin Enforcer smart-linked combat shotgun, SlashRazor Hot Nerve Wires.
-I've even got your Titania Lux Spacedrop rated Assault Armor.
+I've even got Titania Lux Assault Armor.
 You bet I do!
 :::

 ### Upgrades